EPIC-EU/mec/docs/performance-testing.md

 # Performance Testing

-TEAMMATES makes use of [JMeter](https://jmeter.apache.org/) for load and performance (L&P) testing, and uses the [JMeter Java API](https://jmeter.apache.org/api/index.html) and TestNG to automate the process of running performance tests.
+MEC makes use of [JMeter](https://jmeter.apache.org/) for load and performance (L&P) testing, and uses the [JMeter Java API](https://jmeter.apache.org/api/index.html) and TestNG to automate the process of running performance tests.
 The performance test cases are located in the `teammates.e2e.cases.lnp` package.

 ## Creating Performance Tests